Betty Oyella Bigombe

-Betty Oyella Bigombe, also known as Betty Atuku Bigombe (born October 21, 1952), served as the Senior Director for Fragility, Conflict, and Violence at the World Bank from 2014 to 2017.
-She was appointed to that position in June 2014.
+Betty Oyella Bigombe, also known as Betty Atuku Bigombe (born 21 October 1952), is a Ugandan politician who served as the Senior Director for Fragility, Conflict, and Violence at the World Bank from 2014 to 2017.
+She was appointed in June 2014.
 From May 2011 until June 2014, she was the State Minister for Water Resources in the Uganda Cabinet.
-She was appointed to that position on 27 May 2011.
-During the same timeframe, she concurrently served as the elected Member of Parliament (MP), representing Amuru District Women's Constituency.
-She resigned both those positions on 1 June 2014.
+She was appointed on 27 May 2011.
+She concurrently served as the elected Member of Parliament (MP), representing Amuru District Women's Constituency.
+She resigned from the two appointments on 1 June 2014.

 Background and education

-Betty Bigombe was born in Amuru District on October 21, 1952, back when it was part of Acholi District.
+Betty Bigombe was born in Amuru District on 21 October 1952, formally known as Acholi District.
 She is one of eleven children by her father, who was a nurse.
 She is an ethnic Acholi.
 Bigombe attended Gayaza High School for her O-Level studies, graduating in 1968 and Trinity College Nabbingo for her A-Level education, graduating in 1970.
 She entered Makerere University, Uganda's oldest public university, graduating with the degree of Bachelor of Arts in Social Science, in 1974.
 Later she attended Harvard Kennedy School at Harvard University, in Cambridge, Massachusetts in the United States.
 She graduated with the degree of Master of Public Administration.
 Her studies at Harvard were sponsored by a Fellowship from the Harvard Institute for International Development.